Acupuncture treatment for post-surgical ACL scar tissue and pain at Gateway San Diego

 What Happens on Your First Visit

-Before your first treatment : Complimentary discovery call
+Before your first treatment: Complimentary fit call

 10-15 minutes with me.
 We'll clarify your goals and whether this approach is right for you.
-If it's a fit, you'll leave with a recommended starting plan.
+If it's a good fit, you'll leave with a recommended starting plan.

 Initial Intake & Treatment: Your first session (80 minutes) includes: